 Rosemary tincture uses

-The most beneficial way of using this homemade tincture is to take it internally.
-Take the drops directly under the tongue which allows the tincture to get directly to the bloodstream.
+The most beneficial way of using this liquid extract is to take it orally to relieve a wide range of health issues.
+Take the drops directly under the tongue, allowing the tincture to get directly to the bloodstream.
 If it is more convenient for you, you can also dilute it in water, tea, or juice

 Rosemary tincture dosage

-The recommended dosage is between 15 and 30 drops one to three times daily.
-The research suggests a dose of 60 drops daily has shown to have beneficial results.
+The recommended dosage is between 15 and 30 drops, one to three times daily.
+Research suggests that a dose of 60 drops daily has shown the best potency and therapeutic effect.

 For hair growth

-Dilute this rosemary tincture recipe into your own hair products such as shampoo, conditioner or hair rinse to give your hair extra boost.
-Add 1 full dropper squeeze (½ tablespoon) per 8 ounces to hair product of your choice
+Dilute this rosemary tonic into your own hair products such as shampoo, conditioner or hair rinse to give your hair extra boost.
+Add 1 full dropper squeeze (½ tablespoon) per 8 ounces to hair product of your choice.

 In cooking